pratikBhattacharjee/1990styleGame-FindingMorty/README.md

         4)File input/output : Every player will have a seperate file in which their records and previous unfinished game status will be stored.
         5)Multiple file code - Every key feature of this game will be coded in seperate files for better management of the whole code.

+ Academy server used for creating/testing game: Academy Server 21